 Should You Visit Typhoon Lagoon?

 For most guests, we would say Typhoon Lagoon is a “bonus” or “extra day” activity, not a must-do.
 If you have park hopper plus tickets and want a day off from the grind of touring Disney’s theme parks, visiting a water park is a good option.
 Arrive at open if you want to get on everything with no wait, arrive midday if you’re fine seeing whatever has no wait.
-Basically, it’s a good alternative to a resort day.
+Basically, it’s a good alternative to a no parks day.

 If you’re a first-time visitor, don’t think about Typhoon Lagoon unless your trip is six days or more.
 We think five days are very well spent at the theme parks instead.
 Obviously, if you’re a water park enthusiast, you might want to make an exception.
 That said, if you’re such an enthusiast, you probably need to be looking at Universal’s nearby Volcano Bay as an alternative.